 Through our specialized Joint Camp Program, surgeons, nurses and therapists work collaboratively together to get patients back to their active lifestyles as quickly and safely as possible following a hip, knee or shoulder replacement surgery.
-The program begins with an informative preoperative video or in-person class.
+The program begins with a required, informative preoperative video.

 Occupational therapists are members of the Joint Camp team.
 They assist patients on how to use assistive devices, how to protect their new joint, conserve energy, and how to complete the activities of daily living.
 On the Joint Camp floor, patients will be with fellow patients who have had similar surgeries with the goal to return home as safely and quickly as possible following surgery.